pfsense/docs/source/vpn/openvpn/configuring-a-site-to-site-static-key-openvpn-instance.rst

 OpenVPN do not conflict otherwise.

-The way OpenVPN works is that one end of the tunnel needs to be the “server” and the other the “client”, it does not matter which, though if there is more than one remote site, the main “hub” site should be the server.
+The way OpenVPN works is that one end of the tunnel needs to be the "server" and the other the "client", it does not matter which, though if there is more than one remote site, the main "hub" site should be the server.
 If one site has a dynamic IP address and the other has a static IP address, then the static IP address end should be the server.